 - flaky sea salt, such as Maldon

 - Make the dough: In a large bowl, whisk together the flour, salt, and instant yeast.
 Add the water.
 Using a rubber spatula, mix until the liquid is absorbed and the ingredients form a sticky dough ball.
 Rub the surface of the dough lightly with olive oil.
-Cover the bowl with a damp tea towel or plastic wrap and place in the refrigerator immediately for at least 12 hours.
+Cover the bowl with a damp tea towel, cloth bowl cover, or plastic wrap and place in the refrigerator immediately for at least 12 hours or for as long as three days.
+(See notes above if you need to skip the overnight rise for time purposes.)

 - Line two 8- or 9-inch pie plates or a 9×13-inch pan (see notes above) with parchment paper or grease with butter or coat with nonstick cooking spray.
 (Note: This greasing step may seem excessive, but with some pans, it is imperative to do so to prevent sticking.
 With my USA pans, I can get away with olive oil alone; with my glass baking dishes, butter is a must.)